adedomin/neo8ball-irc/README.md

 Developing New Plugins
 -----------------------

-bash-ircbot by default only responds to CTCP VERSION messages.
+neo8ball by default only responds to CTCP VERSION messages.
 To make the bot do anything else, you must develop your own plugins.

-Below is a guide which explains how your plugins can communicate with bash-ircbot.
+Below is a guide which explains how your plugins can communicate with neo8ball.

 ### Arguments